beeequeue/eslint-plugin/.changeset/mean-files-pay.md

 "@beequeue/eslint-plugin": minor
 ---

-Type imports are now sorted below all other imports
+`typescript`: Type imports are now sorted below all other imports